afeezazeez/cashirapp-test/README.md

 ### LARAVEL INSTALLATION
 Install the dependencies and start the server and run app setup command.
-Also Seeder was set up for Hmos.
-Hmos can be seeded into database  using `php artisan db:seed` as stated below
+Also Seeder was set up for Transactions.
+Transactions can be seeded into database  using `php artisan db:seed` as stated below

 ```console